kamalmarhubi/containy-thing/README.md

 [bazel]: http://bazel.io/

-Contain.rs has a bunch of anti-goals as well:
+containy-thing has a bunch of anti-goals as well:

 - running services in a production setting
 - managing long-running processes